CDCgov/phdi-azure/docs/implementation-guide.md

 The script will take around 20-30 minutes to run.

 ### Step 3: Run an Hl7v2 vaccination message through the pipeline
 Now that the starter kit has been deployed we can run some data through it!
 The `sample-data/` directory in your forked version of the repository contains some dummy VXU messages that can be used to test the sucess and failure modes of the ingestion pipeline.
-To start let's lets use `VXU_single_messy_demo.hl7` file that has a single VXU message.
+To start, let's use `VXU_single_messy_demo.hl7` file that has a single VXU message.
 The PID segment of this message (shown below) contains some dirty data:
 1. The patient's name is mixed case and contains a numeric character.
 2. The patient's phone number is not in a standard format.
 3. The patient's address is non-standard and has not been geocoded.